 Do you have any tips for getting hair dye off your skin?

-Bondi Sands Fake Tan Eraser was provided for review, but as always these are my honest opinions.
+Bondi Sands Fake Tan Eraser was provided for editorial consideration, but as always these are my honest opinions.
 This post also contains an affiliate link – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.